 Flotation for Open Dories and Whitewater Canoes Open dories and whitewater canoes must have securely attached flotation equal to two-thirds of volume or eight cubic feet.
 Decked Dories Closed or decked dories must have leak-proof, sealed chambers.

 Helmets Helmets are required for all canoeists, kayakers (including inflatable kayaks) and standup paddlers and must be worn in all named rapids, including: Teepee, Little Joe, Five Springs, Big Joe, Warm Springs, Winnie's Rapid, Disaster Falls, Harp Falls, Triplet, Hell's Half Mile, Greasy Pliers, Moonshine, SOB, Schoolboy and Inglesby.
 Bike helmets are not appropriate.
 You should carry one spare helmet for every three craft.

 Rescue Kit One rescue kit (also known as a sweep kit or z-drag kit) containing adequate gear to rescue a trapped boat for each group is required.
 Participants should have knowledge of river rescue techniques.

 Type IV Device One throwable Type IV device, seat cushion, or throw bag per boat is required.

 Paperwork A current copy of the Boater's Information Booklet, an accurate passenger list that matches the one on file with the Dinosaur National Monument River Office, and a permit for launch from the Dinosaur National Monument River Office are required to be readily available at all times.

-Camping Regulations During high-use season (May 12 to September 12, 2014), camp only in campsites assigned by the Dinosaur National Monument River Office.
+Camping Regulations During high-use season (from the second Monday in May until the second Friday in September), camp only in campsites assigned by the Dinosaur National Monument River Office.
 During low-use season, boaters may choose which designated campsites they wish to stay at; sites are available first-come, first-serve.
 Additional camping regulations include: